-Yes, we keep track of the demographics of our clients, as we endeavour to customise our services based on the user expectations.
-The launch of the mobile app, especially the regional matrimony apps, have helped us spread our reach to smaller towns significantly.
+Yes, we keep track of the demographics of our clients, as we endeavour to customise our services based on user expectations.
+The launch of the mobile app, especially the regional matrimony apps, has helped us spread our reach to smaller towns significantly.

 Do you assess if it is the parents or elders who post profiles or is it the bride and the groom themselves?
 Does it make a difference?
 What kind of a competition do online dating sites pose?

 Yes, we ask our customers who creates and handles the profile.
 A majority of our profiles are handled by the bride and the groom themselves.
 The rest are handled by parents/elders/relatives.
 We notice differences in customer behaviour and device usage amongst these two groups.
 We use all of this information to provide distinct, personalised service to our customers.

 Dating sites cater to a completely different audience and pose no challenge to the robust online matchmaking category.